sa2ajj/docker/docs/sources/contributing/contributing.rst

 ...but check for existing issues first!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please take a moment to check that an issue doesn't already exist
+Please take a moment to check that an issue doesn't already exist documenting
-documenting your bug report or improvement proposal.
-If it does, it
+your bug report or improvement proposal.
+If it does, it never hurts to add a
-never hurts to add a quick "+1" or "I have this problem too".
-This will
+quick ``+1`` or ``I have this problem too``.
+This will help prioritize the most
-help prioritize the most common problems and requests.
+common problems and requests.

 Conventions
 ~~~~~~~~~~~

 Fork the repo and make changes on your fork in a feature branch:

-- If it's a bugfix branch, name it XXX-something where XXX is the number of the issue
+- If it's a bugfix branch, name it :samp:`{XXX}-something` where ``XXX`` is the number of the issue
-- If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXX-something where XXX is the number of the issue.
+- If it's a feature branch, create an enhancement issue to announce your intentions, and name it :samp:`{XXX}-something` where ``XXX`` is the number of the issue.

 Submit unit tests for your changes.
 Go has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on